 All our supply chains are independently audited and we take any non-compliance of animal welfare requirements very seriously - breaches can lead to the removal of farms from the Waitrose & Partners supply chain.
-We conduct our own responsible sourcing assessments and all farms are independently audited by the relevant livestock assurance schemes to take into account Waitrose & Partners own standards which are significantly more stringent than standards industry schemes.
+This applies to all farms and suppliers in our global supply chains.
+We conduct our own responsible sourcing assessments and all farms are independently audited by the relevant livestock assurance schemes to take into account Waitrose & Partners own standards which are significantly more stringent than standard industry schemes.